-48. The overall institutional framework (OIF) will continue to provide the mechanism for guiding, coordinating, and overseeing the CAREC Program.
-It will remain flexible and informal, in line with the action-oriented nature of CAREC.
-At the same time, it will actively manage the more focused agenda of CAREC 2020, supported by the coordination mechanism of the CAREC Secretariat and the technical and financial support of the MIs.
+The overall institutional framework (OIF) will continue to provide the mechanism for guiding, coordinating, and overseeing the CAREC Program (Figure 3).26 It will remain flexible and informal, in line with CAREC's action-oriented nature.
+At the same time, it will actively manage the more focused agenda of CAREC 2020, supported by the coordination function of the CAREC Secretariat and the technical and financial support from the multilateral institutions.

-49. In light of the lessons from the past 10 years, and in particular the need for stronger country ownership of CAREC, the OIF will undergo gradual refinements during the coming decade.
-These refinements will reflect the enhancements being made to the CAP and the need for focused and intensified implementation to achieve the two strategic objectives.
-In particular, the adjustments will include: (i) a more prominent role for the countries in the execution of the OIF; (ii) the need to strengthen the coordinating mandates of the National Focal Points (NFPs) and to ensure that they have the institutional capacities to bring about focused and accelerated implementation of CAREC 2020; (iii) a stronger role for the Senior Officials' Meetings (SOMs) in resolving issues associated with the implementation of CAREC 2020; (iv) the need for consistent involvement of the sector focal points in the work of the sector coordinating committees; and (v) the need for a stronger interface with private sector mechanisms.
+In light of lessons learned from the past 10 years, and in particular the need for stronger country ownership of CAREC, the OIF will undergo gradual refinements during the coming decade.
+These refinements will reflect the 2011 enhancements to the Comprehensive Action Plan (CAP) and the need for focused and intensified implementation to achieve the two strategic objectives of CAREC 2020.
+In particular, the adjustments will include

+- a more prominent role for the countries in the execution of the OIF; - the need to strengthen the coordinating mandates of the national focal points (NFPs) and to ensure they have the institutional capacities to bring about focused and accelerated implementation of CAREC 2020; - a stronger role for the Senior Officials' Meetings (SOMs) in resolving issues associated with the implementation of CAREC 2020; - the need for consistent involvement of sector focal points in the work of sector coordinating committees; and - the need for a stronger interface with private sector mechanisms.

-50. The offices of the NFPs in CAREC countries will work to ensure effective coordination among government agencies and other parties in carrying out their respective responsibilities under CAREC 2020.
+The offices of the NFPs in CAREC countries will work to ensure effective coordination among government agencies and other parties in carrying out their respective responsibilities under CAREC 2020.
 This will include helping the line agencies in formulating and prioritizing projects and initiatives, mainstreaming regional initiatives with national development plans, and securing resources from the national budget to help carry out regional project activities.
 The offices of the NFPs will take a proactive role in identifying opportunities to increase engagement with other regional cooperation groupings.